Pattern

 Figure 1.
 The conversion of non-fermentable polysaccharides to the fermentable monosaccharide, glucose, by glucoamylase.

-The ability of S. cer. var. diastaticus to achieve high levels of attenuation is due to its ability to produce extracellular glucoamylase, which allows for fermentation of complex carbohydrates not metabolized by tradtionl strains of brewing yeasts, Saccharomyces cerevisiae or Saccharomyces pastorianus.
+The ability of S. cer. var. diastaticus to achieve high levels of attenuation is due to its ability to produce extracellular glucoamylase, which allows for fermentation of complex carbohydrates not metabolized by traditional strains of brewing yeasts, Saccharomyces cerevisiae or Saccharomyces pastorianus.
 This phenotypic trait causes S. cer. var. diastaticus strains to be referred to as “super attenuators”.
 The ability of S. cer. var. diastaticus to produce glucoamylase lies in its genome, specifically with the presence of STA genes.
 Detection of the STA1 gene through PCR analysis is the common method for classifying diastatic strains.
 Seven strains in Wyeast’s library are STA1 positive and have received the diastaticus classification as of 2017.
 These products are now identified as such on commercial and home enthusiast packaging, product information pages, certificates of analysis, and purchase invoices for complete, informative transparency.

 1388 – Belgian Strong Ale